databendlabs/databend/website/blog/2023-02-24-Deploy-databend-on-minio.md

 - Query layer

 This layer interacts directly with users and their storage.
-They interact with Databend through SQL, and the Query Layer reads from and and writes to the storage layer after receiving their requests.
+They interact with Databend through SQL, and the Query Layer reads from and writes to the storage layer after receiving their requests.
 This layer is not always online and can be pulled up when needed.
 Scale up and down are allowed in this layer.

 - Storage Layer